terroo/terroo.github.io/_posts/2020-01-16-generate-automatic-motivational-phrases-in-terminal.md

 title: "Generate Automatic Motivational Phrases in Terminal"
 date: '2020-01-16 16:16:49'
 image: '/assets/img/linux/linus-torvalds-phrase.jpg'
 description: 'Was it Linux coaching?
-Not so much, there's the offensive mode too!'
+Not so much, there the offensive mode too!'
 featured-img: '../linux/linus-torvalds-phrase.jpg'
 tags:
 - fortune